ilpeppino/barcode-scanner/README.md

 - **Task list picker** – The “Choose list” dropdown is populated from the Google Tasks API.
 Switch lists any time; the selection is stored in memory and future scans go to that list.
 - **Recent scans feed** – Shows timestamped entries with the resolved product title and barcode, including duplicate notices.
 - **Clear list button** – Use “Clear list” in the Recent Scans card to wipe the on-screen table and the in-memory cache (useful when starting a new session).
 - **Camera scanner** – Tap “Start camera” to use the device camera with the browser’s `BarcodeDetector` API (HTTPS or localhost required).
-Each detected barcode is sent automatically using the current ingest token.
+Make sure the ingest token field is filled; every detected barcode is then submitted automatically.

 ### API Endpoints